| Key Facts | |

 - Pit optimizations were run on a range of prices from $500/oz Au to $3,000/oz Au.

-- The cut-off grade for Mineral Reserves is based on economics at a “Break-Even Internal” cut-off grade for the deposits.
+- The cut-off grade for Mineral Reserves is based on economics at a “break-even Internal” cut-off grade for the deposits.

 - The Mineral Reserves purposes of reference is the point where material is fed into the crusher.